 • {{ 0.00000|floatformat:3 }}Will be displayed0.000

-Ensure consistent zero value display format solutions
+Ensure consistent display format for zero values

-• For numerical values0: Use{{ 0|floatformat:2 }}it will be displayed as0.00.
+• For numeric values0: Use.{{ 0|floatformat:2 }}It will be displayed as0.00.

-• For integers100: Use{{ 100|floatformat:2 }}it will be displayed as100.00.
+• For integers100: Use.{{ 100|floatformat:2 }}It will be displayed as100.00.

-• For floating-point numbers with trailing zeros34.000: Use{{ 34.000|floatformat:2 }}it will be displayed as34.00.
+• For floating-point numbers with trailing zeros34.000: Use.{{ 34.000|floatformat:2 }}It will be displayed as34.00.

-• For the conventional floating point number12.5: Use{{ 12.5|floatformat:2 }}it will be displayed as12.50.
+• For regular floating-point numbers12.5: Use.{{ 12.5|floatformat:2 }}It will be displayed as12.50.

-This ensures that the final display format will be unified to two decimal places regardless of whether the original value is zero, an integer, or a floating point number with different decimal places.
+This ensures that the final display format will be unified to two decimal places, regardless of whether the original value is zero, an integer, or a floating-point number with different decimal places.

 Actual application example